graphframes/graphframes/README.md

 # GraphFrames: DataFrame-based Graphs

 This is a package for DataFrame-based graphs on top of Apache Spark.
-Users can write highly expressive queries by leveraging the DataFrame API, combined with a new API for motif finding.
+Users can write highly expressive queries by leveraging the DataFrame API, combined with a new API for network motif finding.
 The user also benefits from DataFrame performance optimizations within the Spark SQL engine.
+GraphFrames works in Java, Scala, and Python.

 You can find user guide and API docs at https://graphframes.github.io/graphframes